mirmujeeb9/Jawab2/README.md

 php artisan serve
 ```

-- If running for an Android emulator, specify the host IP:
+- If running for an Android apk, specify the host IP:

 ```bash
 php artisan serve --host={your_ip} --port=8000